Junxin-L/PQ-PSI/README.md

 | `PI`          | `hctr`             | permutation                                  |
 | `BOB_PI`      | `0`                | optimized protocol; set `1` for not optimized |

-For git, keep one canonical summary per run family.
-Do not commit raw logs, detail folders, or scratch matrix output.

-## Dependency Notes

-The maintained PQ-PSI path uses RB-OKVS only.
-RB-OKVS does not use `libOTe` directly; it uses `cryptoTools` for AES, PRNG, blocks, and channels.
-`cryptoTools` still links MIRACL.

-The old `libOTe`, `libPaXoS`, `libOPRF`, and `libPSI_Tests` trees are not part of this build.

 ## KEMs